 The department does not have EMT certified personnel at this time.
 Trinity Life Support ambulance is dispatched concurrently for all medical calls.
 Dispatching is handled by the Trinity County Dispatch Center from its headquarters in Weaverville.
 EMS services are provided under authority of NorCal EMS.
-Hyampom VFD operates a Basic Life Support (BLS) ambulance for transport to Hyampom Airport.
+Hyampom VFD operates an ambulance for transport to Hyampom Airport.
+Since Hyampom CSD is not BLS or ALS certified for ambulance transport they are restricted from transporting patients to medical facilities but will transport patients from their home to the airport.
 Hyampom VFD uses air evacuation for seriously ill or injured patients and all personnel are trained for integration with air operations.
 The nearby Hyampom Airport, along with other prearranged landing zones, enable air ambulance service, saving two hours in the time it takes to transport a patient to a hospital in Redding.
 Two air ambulance services (REACH and PHI) regularly provide service to the Hyampom VFD response area.